BIGJRA/BIGJRA.github.io/rejuv.md

 - I want to go home.
 (Mosely -2)
 - Time to whoop ass!
 (Neutral)

-We’re going back to Wispy Tower.
+We're going back to Wispy Tower.
 Enter Wispy Tower and go through the newly revealed path.
 After talking to Geara, Mosely and Narcissa will join you.